 For many years we used a tax accountant to do our taxes.
-We would get all our paperwork together, make an appointment and meet up at the accountant’s office.
-I never enjoyed paying that $200 – $300 and decided I could do it myself!
-After all, we had sold our rental and our taxes were pretty straight forward.
+We would get our paperwork together, make an appointment, and meet up at the accountant’s office.
+I never enjoyed paying $300 to have our taxes done and decided I could do it myself!
+After all, our taxes were pretty straight forward.

 - I added all of our medical, dental and prescription receipts (separately).